lekhrajdinkar/ReactJS16/proj-1/NOTES/001_KICKOFF.md

 > - [reactjs.org](https://reactjs.org/)
 > - [codePen online tool](https://codepen.io/)

-1. React really is just a library(not framework) for creating components in its core.
+1. React is just a library(not framework) for creating components in its core.
 2. could be depicted as a component tree - having one root component ("App") and then an potentially infinite amount of nested child components.
 3. open-source project created by Facebook.
 4. Built with ES6 (next Gen JS, 2015, lots of new prgming construct)